VACUMM/sonat/doc/source/core.rst

-where :math:`n^r_{ens}` is the target size of the reduced ensemble :math:`A'^r`, and :math:`n_{ens}` is the size of the ensemble :math:`A'` which is large enough to capture the variability and where the primes refer the anomaly.
+where :math:`n^r_{ens}` is the target size of the reduced ensemble :math:`A'^r`, and :math:`n_{ens}` is the size of the ensemble :math:`A'` which is large enough to capture the variability and where the primes refer to the anomaly.

 The pseudo-ensemble is generated with :func:`sonat.ens.generate_pseudo_ensemble`, to which you provide at least a netcdf file pattern, the size of your requested ensemble